Publishing and Open access

 Open access publishing means that research results are published in such a way that they are freely accessible online.
 Research funders increasingly requires that research results be published so that they are freely available.
 Lund University has a policy on publishing, where researchers are encouraged to publish open access as much as possible in order to increase research visibility, use and impact.
 Researchers are expected (though not obliged) to deposit a copy of their publications in LUCRIS.
 This page contain information and links you might need for the process.

 Researchers at Lund University can apply for funding of the APC in pure open access journals when the journal is not covered by any of the publisher agreements.
-The whole amount is paid by the University Library.
-Parts of the cost for the publishing are allocated afterwards and invoiced to the faculties.
+The whole amount is paid by the University Library and LUSEM.

 To find out if a journal is included in the current publisher agreements you can use the university’s search service where all journal titles are listed.